NetworkBlockDevice/nbd/doc/proto.md

   64 bits, length of the extent to which the status below
      applies (unsigned, MUST be nonzero)
-  32 bits, padding (MUST be zero)
-  32 bits, status flags
+  64 bits, status flags

-  Note that when extended headers are in use, the client MUST be prepared for the server to use either the compact or extended chunk type, regardless of whether the client's hinted effect length was more or less than 32 bits; but the server MUST use exactly one of the two chunk types per negotiated metacontext ID.
+  Note that when extended headers are in use, the client MUST be prepared for the server to use either the compact or extended chunk type for metadata contexts, regardless of whether the client's hinted effect length was more or less than 32 bits; but the server MUST use exactly one of the two chunk types per negotiated metacontext ID.
+However, the server MUST use the extended chunk type when responding to an extension metadata context that utilizes a 64-bit status code where the resulting *status* value is not representable in 32 bits.
+For metadata contexts that only return a 32-bit status (including all contexts in the "base:" namespace), the most-significant 32 bits of *status* MUST be all zeroes.

 All error chunk types have bit 15 set, and begin with the same *error*, *message length*, and optional *message* fields as